PisterLab/micromissiles-unity/docs/Plugins_Guide.md

 # Plugins Guide

-This guide explains how to build and develop the C++ plugins that provide core functionality for the micromissiles simulator.
+This guide explains how to build and develop the C++ plugins that provide core functionality for the micromissiles simulator and that allow C++ code to be executed within Unity.

 ## Prerequisites